fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 9: BREAK!
 This week is a flex week to get caught up.
-I always need a catch-up week when we have scheduled classroom meetings and I don't quite get through everything I mean to.
+I usually plan on a catch-up week when we have scheduled classroom meetings because I almost never quite get through everything I mean to.
 Obviously timing is a bit different when everything is asynchronously online.
 So, NOTHING TO DO THIS WEEK!
 Enjoy the time away from the history of dietary advice and I hope you'll be recharged for the last section of class.
 Our readings shift from primarily historical studies to analyses of contemporary issues---and we'll see what the long history of diet and health can add to the conversation.

 ### Mon 10/12